kbsecret/kbsecret.github.io/index.md

 * Records are files, sessions are directories

-    KBSecret has no opaque databases or caches &mdash; records are JSON-encoded files, and sessions are directories containing those files.
+    KBSecret has no opaque databases or caches &mdash; records are JSON-structured files, and sessions are directories containing those files.

     KBSecret's sessions and records can be manipulated with standard Unix tools (although